thingsboard/thingsboard.github.io/docs/iot-gateway/install/deb-installation.md

 ```
 {: .copy-code}

-## Full Build Version
+## Offline Build Version

-The Full Build is a special variant of the ThingsBoard Gateway package designed for installation and execution without
+The Offline Build is a special variant of the ThingsBoard Gateway package designed for installation and execution without
 internet access.
-Also, the full build allows you to use any connector without installing dependencies in runtime.
+Also, the offline build allows you to use any connector without installing dependencies in runtime.
 It contains all necessary dependencies bundled in advance, including:
 - A prebuilt Python virtual environment.
 - All required Python packages.